ngocusth/hicstuff/README.md

 Note that both the command and the python function have various options to generate figure or tweak the filtering thresholds.
 These options can be displayed using `hicstuff filter -h`

 #### Matrix generation
 A Hi-C sparse contact matrix can then be generated using the python submodule `hicstuff.pipeline`.
-The matrix can be generated either in GRAAL format, or bedgraph2 (WIP) for cooler compatibility.
+The matrix can be generated in GRAAL-compatible COO format, bedgraph2 or cool format.

 ```python
 from hicstuff import pipeline as hpi